New William S. Burroughs Book Sheds Light On The Literary Legend's Influence On Music

 Simply put, Burroughs embodied the rebellious spirit of rock and roll, and that attracted those for whom rebellion was the only conceivable choice in life.

 While the focus is on music and Burroughs' techniques and ideas, William S. Burroughs and the Cult of Rock 'n' Roll is also a biography.
 Rae deals with the most crucial events in the writer's life.
-From his homosexuality to the history of his novels, this book adds to the Burroughs cannon in a unique way.
+From his homosexuality to the history of his novels, this book adds to the Burroughs canon in a unique way.
 Rae is a professional and an academic, but the writing here, especially when dealing with music and some of the most traumatic moments in Burroughs' career, flirts with literary fiction without even abandoning the real of nonfiction.
 A perfect example comes from his discussion of the killing of Burroughs' wife, Joan Vollmer, who the author shot in the head while allegedly undertaking a William Tell trick they often performed at parties.
 While drunkenness and drug use muddled the memories of the event for many — and Burroughs himself went back and forth on what happened — the consensus, according to Rae, is that Burroughs accidentally missed the shot:

 "A bullet leaves the chamber and narrowly misses its target.
 The tape machine repays the loop: forward, backward; backward, forward.
 The bullet re-enters the chamber from the barrel end.
 A gaunt man cocks his eye and takes aim.
 Again, the reel clatters, the scene unfolds.
 Backward.
 Forward.
 The gun is steadied.
 The woman turns her head.
 A shot rings out."